nillhison/PWS-WTMiniSetup/README.md

     - Meslo Nerd Fonts

 # Warning
 This project is in development and the main branch does not yet contain a minimal runnable version.
-Don try to run this setup!
+Don't try to run this setup!